jmiller558/automated_codes_and_duties/README.md

     }
     ```

-  You can have multiple items in the list.
+  You can have multiple items in the Items list.

-  Results emailed to the caller email.
+  Results are emailed to the caller email.